Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 C. soricinus was discovered in Myanmar, but Thorell lists it as from Vietnam as well (Cochinchina).

-Coremiocnemis tropix None This Australian was recently described Dr. Robert Raven.
+Coremiocnemis tropix None This Australian was recently described Dr. Robert Raven himself.

 Coremiocnemis